 Totus Tuus Cava Reserva

 Tutus Tuus is much more than meets the eye.
 In a blind tasting, this Cava will be likely confused by a fine grower Champagne.
-The CVA family-project of Totus Tuus started with the 07 harvest with the purpose of making a fuller bodied sparkling that is capable of ageing in addition to showing more complexity than your typical Cava.
+The family-project of Totus Tuus started with the 2007 harvest, with the purpose of making a fuller-bodied sparkling that is capable of ageing in addition to showing more complexity than your typical Cava.
 The Latin expression Totus Tuus, means: “everything for you” or “all yours”.
 In the same way the wine Muti is made in honor to Patrick Mata's mother, Totus Tuus is made in honor to Alberto Orte's mother.
-To expirience twice the price of this great premium sparkling, decanting for 20 minutes is greatly suggested.
+To experience this premium sparkling to fullest, decanting for 20 minutes is suggested.

 WHAT MAKES THIS WINE UNIQUE?
 Totus Tuus is aged for 20 months before it is released.
 Totus Tuus is a premium sparkling wine with a Mediterranean flair.
 Estate-bottled Cava that is a Spanish equivalent to “Grower Champagne” for a fraction of the cost.

 RATING HISTORY: 90 points by Robert Parker - Dec.
 2014

 GRAPE: 40% Chardonnay, 18% Xarello, 18% Macabeo, 18% Parellada, 6% Pinot Noir.
 Vines planted in 1975.
 Tended in limestone and sand with clay subsoil at 273 m (896 ft) elevation.